Admission and application

 - A Dutch VWO-diploma;

-- An International Baccalaureate Diploma (diploma programme)
+- An International Baccalaureate Diploma (diploma programme), English taught IB or English A Language and Literature

 - A European Baccalaureate Diploma, with English Language 2 or English Language 1